Cleanser vs Face Wash

 Key Differences Between Cleansers and Face Washes

 Despite sharing similar skin-cleaning functions, cleansers and face washes have key differences that make them stand out.
-Understanding these differences can help in choosing the right product for your skincare needs.
+Understanding the difference between cleanser and face wash can help in choosing the right product for your skincare needs.

 Face washes are often lighter and more foamy, while cleansers tend to have a thicker, creamier texture.